 Participants asked to stop any harassing behavior are expected to comply immediately.
 Participants violating these rules may be sanctioned or asked to leave, at the discretion of the organizers.

-This Code of Conduct applies both at the event and in public spaces when an individual is representing Our Networks.
+This Code of Conduct applies at the event, in the online spaces of the conference, and in public spaces when an individual is representing Our Networks.